 Prophylactic antibiotic therapy should be reviewed at 6 and 12 months to determine whether there is a benefit in terms of exacerbation rates.
 If antibiotic therapy is not effective it should be stopped.

 Theophylline (a methylxanthine agent) is a bronchodilator that acts by increasing cAMP and subsequent respiratory smooth muscle relaxation.
 It is not commonly used because of limited potency, narrow therapeutic window, high risk profile, and frequent drug-drug interactions.
 Theophylline is indicated for persistent symptoms if inhaled therapy is insufficient to relieve airflow obstruction.
 Theophylline has modest effects on lung function in moderate to severe COPD.
+A large randomised controlled trial found no effect of oral theophylline alone or with prednisolone on exacerbations of severe COPD.
 GOLD advise that theophylline should only be used if other long-term bronchodilator treatments are unavailable or unaffordable.
 Experts may prescribe theophylline after a patient has exhausted all options for inhaled therapies.

 Patient education and self-management

 All patients should be well educated about the disease course and symptoms of exacerbation or decompensation.
 Their expectation of the disease, treatment, and prognosis should be realistic.
 It is important to remember that no medicine has been shown to modify the long-term decline in lung function, and the primary goal of pharmacotherapy is to control symptoms and prevent complications.